Importance sampling correction versus standard averages of reversible MCMCs in terms of the asymptotic variance: Introduction

 \subsection{Outline}

-After preliminaries in §\ref{sec:preliminaries}, we state in §\ref{sec:normalised} the Peskun type ordering result for normalised IS (Theorems \ref{thm:peskun}), its implication for IS versus PM/DA in a simple setting (Corollary \ref{cor:comparison-mh}), and augmented IS kernels (Theorem \ref{thm:peskun-augmented}).
-We define jump chains and self-normalised importance sampling (SNIS) in §\ref{sec:jump}, before proceeding to §\ref{sec:schemes}, where we consider a general auxiliary variable framework which accommodates IS and PM type schemes that use unbiased estimators.
-The PM type algorithms and kernels which we consider are given in §\ref{sec:application}, and we compare them with IS (Theorem \ref{thm:comparison}).
-We discuss some stability, implementation, and computational efficiency considerations in §\ref{sec:discussion}.
+After preliminaries in Section \ref{sec:preliminaries}, we state in Section \ref{sec:normalised} the Peskun type ordering result for normalised IS (Theorems \ref{thm:peskun}) and augmented IS kernels (Theorem \ref{thm:peskun-augmented}).
+We define jump chains and self-normalised importance sampling (SNIS) in Section \ref{sec:jump}, before proceeding to Section \ref{sec:schemes}, where we consider a general auxiliary variable framework which accommodates IS and PM type schemes that use unbiased estimators.
+Specific PM type algorithms and kernels which we consider are given in Section \ref{sec:application}, and we compare them with IS (Theorem \ref{thm:comparison}).
+We discuss some stability considerations in Section \ref{sec:discussion}.
 Proofs of the Peskun type orderings are given in Appendix \ref{app:peskun}.
 Dirichlet form bounds and proof of the main comparison application (Theorem \ref{thm:comparison}) are found in Appendix \ref{app:dirichlet}.
 Appendix \ref{app:misc} mentions some properties of augmented chains.
-Appendix \ref{app:examples} contains the examples mentioned earlier in §\ref{sec:intro-examples}.
+Appendix \ref{app:examples} contains the examples mentioned earlier.